Estate Planning Attorney In Ocala, FL

 Estate planning, simply put, is the making of plans and arrangements for how your estate will be transferred after your death.
 Your estate includes all property which you own at the time of your death: Real estate, money in banks, investment accounts, clothing, jewelry, personal items, automobiles, etc. Good estate planning, among other things, makes certain that the person(s) you want to receive your property are clearly identified.

 It is important to have a will.
 With a will, you control what happens to your property when you die.
 A properly drafted will can virtually assure that the administration of your estate will be smoother and more efficient.
 If you die without a will, the administration of your estate will have to follow laws which could result in your assets and property being distributed differently than you would have wished.

 A living trust is a legal document which holds the grantor’s property and assets and gives control to a trustee.
-Usually, the grantor himself is the trustee, and the trust names a successor trustee to administer the trust upon the grantor’s death.
-Mr. Camp prepares living trusts, and also represents successor trustees in the fulfillment of their duties and the transfer of the grantor’s property to the beneficiaries of the trust.
-If the grantor had a properly drafted and funded living trust, probate may be unnecessary.
+Usually, the grantor (you) is also the trustee, and the trust names a successor trustee to administer the trust upon your death.
+Mr. Camp prepares living trusts, and also represents successor trustees in the fulfillment of their duties and the transfer of the property upon your death.

 Living trusts, however, should be drafted by and with the advice of an experienced attorney, who can explain to the client both the “pros & cons” of having a trust.
 For example, title to the grantor’s property and assets must be transferred to and maintained in the name of the trust in order for probate to be avoided upon the grantor’s death.
 Mr. Camp is well-qualified to fully explain what you will need to know in making a decision whether to set up a living trust.